Phibsborough: Toponymy and early history

 The original Irish language name, Glas Mochonóg, means Monck's Green, which evolved to the variants Manogue and Minogue, and anglicised as Monck.
-This family held the local demesne at Grangegorman following inter-marriage with the Stanley family, becoming Stanley Monck.
+This family held the local demesne at Grangegorman following intermarriage with the Stanley family, becoming Stanley Monck.
 The Green served as a playfield and parade ground was bisected by the main north road which ran from the foot of the Old Bridge of Dublin.
 Lying low between the stepping stone crossing of the Bradogue river (which now flows underground) is a common called the Glasminogue.
 Between the Broadstone and the village of Baile Phib at Monck Place, it often flooded and turned into a quagmire.

-The etymology of the name Phibsborough (Broadstone) 1792 [spelt Phippsborough] is from a Lincolnshire family who settled as landowners in the area in the mid-17th century, the first being a Richard Phipps (of Kilmainham), who died 1629, and was buried at St James's.
+The etymology of the name Phibsborough (Broadstone) 1792 [spelt Phippsborough] is from a Lincolnshire family who settled as landowners in the area in the mid-17th century, the first being a Richard Phipps (of Kilmainham), who died in 1629 and was buried at St James's.
 [Pedigree of Phipps or Phibbs family, – Sligo, 1890.]

 Later history

 This area was part of the Grangegorman estate.

 The Broadstone area underwent significant urban development in the early nineteenth century in order to fulfil the commercial and residential needs of the Royal Canal Company headquarters and Harbour Terminus operation.
 The later onset of John S. Mulvaney's Midland Great Western Railway and the railway engineering works brought further development to North Circular Road intersection and east to Blessington Street.
 The natural expansion of the city saw the development move north with residential housing reaching Phibsborough, Glasnevin, and Phoenix Park to the northwest.

-A freestanding Church of Ireland church was built in 1828, comprising a four-bay nave, two-bay chancel to east added 1856, single-bay baptistry to west elevation, and porch to south elevation added 1887, four-bay full-height north aisle added 1887, with entrance porch.
+A freestanding Church of Ireland church was built in 1828, comprising a four-bay nave, two-bay chancel to the east added in 1856, single-bay baptistry to west elevation, and porch to south elevation added in 1887, four-bay full-height north aisle added in 1887, with entrance porch.

 St. Peter's Catholic Church and schools date from 1862.
 The construction of the church was controversial, resulting in a long and costly lawsuit.
 This dispute between the architect and builder ended in the courts and required the intervention of the Roman Catholic Archbishop of Dublin.
 All Saints Church of Ireland Parish Church, Phibsborough Road, was completed in 1904.
 The renowned Tractarian, Dr Maturin, was rector for many years, establishing a High Church tradition of worship.
 The interior was restored in recent years, having suffered fire damage in 1968.